Recombination Clumping Factor of Physically Defined Intergalactic Medium at the Epoch of Reionization: Zoom-in Simulations

 \subsection{Results}

 Figure~\ref{fig:zoom_projection} shows the projections of density, \ion{H}{1} number density, \ion{H}{2} number density, temperature, and the effective transmission factor from the \texttt{NoFB} and \texttt{SNFB} runs at $z=8$.
+The dark matter halo mass of the central galaxy is $1.1\times10^{10}\,M_\odot$ at this redshift in both runs.
 The stellar mass of the central galaxy at this redshift is $M_* = 2.34\times10^9\,M_\odot$ and $M_* = 7.84\times10^6\,M_\odot$ in the \texttt{NoFB} and \texttt{SNFB} runs, respectively.
 The feedback effect is most visible in the comparison of the temperature projections between \texttt{NoFB} and \texttt{SNFB} runs.
 The high-temperature bubbles ($T\gtrsim10^5\, {\rm K}$) formed by SN feedback are apparent in the \texttt{SNFB} run, which covers $\sim100\, {\rm kpc}$ around the low-temperature ($T\sim10^3\, {\rm K}$) cosmic filament.
 The IGM unaffected by feedback has the equilibrium temperature, $T\sim10^4\, {\rm K}$.
 The bubbles are also identified in the density projection in the \texttt{SNFB} run, while the \texttt{NoFB} run shows a smooth density structure in the IGM.
 The ionized hydrogen follows the gas distribution, except for the high-density peaks where hydrogen becomes neutral.
 The ionized hydrogen in the \texttt{SNFB} run spreads to a larger distance from the central galaxy compared to the \texttt{NoFB} run.
 The neutral hydrogen is distributed along the cosmic filament, where the ionizing photons are self-shielded ($\mathcal{F} \sim 0$).

 Figure~\ref{fig:zoom_radprof} shows the radial profiles of density, \ion{H}{2} number density, temperature, effective transmission factor, recombination rate, and neutral fraction around the central galaxy at $z=8$.
 The \texttt{SNFB} run shows a higher density and temperature than the \texttt{NoFB} run at $2\, {\rm kpc} < r < 100\, {\rm kpc}$ due to the galactic outflow driven by SN feedback.
 The SN feedback also smooths out the neutral hydrogen and increases the $\mathcal{F}$ by $\lesssim 50\%$ at $r < 100\, {\rm kpc}$.
 The recombination rate, given by $\dot{n}_{\rm rec, IGM} = \alpha n_{\rm HII} n_{\rm e} \mathcal{F}$, is higher in the region $2\, {\rm kpc} < r < 100\, {\rm kpc}$ for the \texttt{SNFB} run due to the higher $n_{\rm {HII}}$ and $\mathcal{F}$, even though the higher temperature reduces the recombination coefficient.
 Nonetheless, SN feedback contributes to ionization by heating, thereby reducing the neutral fraction near the center.